ozgursc/DatabaseQueries/README.md

-# PostgresIDConversion
+# DatabaseQueries
-convert integer IDs to UUIDs in database without dataloss
+This repository contains useful queries to address specific problems.